Register a birth

-When your child is born, the hospital staff, doctor or midwife will send a birth registration form to the civil registration service.
+When your child is born, the hospital staff, doctor or midwife will send the civil registration service a birth notification form.

 Why you need to register a birth